Seasonal affective disorder: Cause

 In many species, activity is diminished during the winter months, in response to the reduction in available food, the reduction of sunlight (especially for diurnal animals), and the difficulties of surviving in cold weather.
 Hibernation is an extreme example, but even species that do not hibernate often exhibit changes in behavior during the winter.
-The preponderance of women with SAD suggests that the response may also somehow regulate reproduction.

 Various proximate causes have been proposed.
 One possibility is that SAD is related to a lack of serotonin, and serotonin polymorphisms could play a role in SAD, although this has been disputed.
 Mice incapable of turning serotonin into N-acetylserotonin (by serotonin N-acetyltransferase) appear to express "depression-like" behavior, and antidepressants such as fluoxetine increase the amount of the enzyme serotonin N-acetyltransferase, resulting in an antidepressant-like effect.
 Another theory is that the cause may be related to melatonin, which is produced in dim light and darkness by the pineal gland, since there are direct connections, via the retinohypothalamic tract and the suprachiasmatic nucleus, between the retina and the pineal gland.
 Melatonin secretion is controlled by the endogenous circadian clock, but can also be suppressed by bright light.

 One study looked at whether some people could be predisposed to SAD based on personality traits.
-Correlations between certain personality traits, higher levels of neuroticism, agreeableness, openness, and an avoidance-oriented coping style, appeared to be common in those with SAD.
+Correlations between certain personality traits such as higher levels of neuroticism, agreeableness, openness, and an avoidance-oriented coping style, appeared to be common in those with SAD.

+Per Pfizer, risk factors for SAD include being a female, younger age, previously being diagnosed with extreme depression or bipolar disorder, having a family history of the same disease, or living a considerable distance from the equator.

 Pathophysiology

 Seasonal mood variations are believed to be related to light.
 An argument for this view is the effectiveness of bright-light therapy.
-SAD is measurably present at latitudes in the Arctic region, such as northern Finland (64°00′N), where the rate of SAD is 9.5%.
+SAD is measurably present at latitudes in the Arctic region, such as northern Finland (around 64 degrees north latitude), where the rate of SAD is 9.5%.
 Cloud cover may contribute to the negative effects of SAD.
 There is evidence that many patients with SAD have a delay in their circadian rhythm, and that bright light treatment corrects these delays which may be responsible for the improvement in patients.

 The symptoms of it mimic those of dysthymia or even major depressive disorder.
 There is also potential risk of suicide in some patients experiencing SAD.
 One study reports 6–35% of people with the condition required hospitalization during one period of illness.
 At times, patients may not feel depressed, but rather lack energy to perform everyday activities.

-Subsyndromal Seasonal Affective Disorder is a milder form of SAD experienced by an estimated 14.3% (vs. 6.1% SAD) of the U.S. population.
+Subsyndromal Seasonal Affective Disorder (s-SAD or SSAD) is a milder form of SAD experienced by an estimated 14.3% (vs. 6.1% SAD) of the U.S. population.
 The blue feeling experienced by both those with SAD and with SSAD can usually be dampened or extinguished by exercise and increased outdoor activity, particularly on sunny days, resulting in increased solar exposure.
 Connections between human mood, as well as energy levels, and the seasons are well documented, even in healthy individuals.